Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

-We will need the following proposition that we will state without proof.
+\paragraph{Measures induced by Gibbs $u$-states.} We will need the following proposition that we will state without proof.
 It relies on the absolute continuity of invariant foliations of $G_t$ and an argument \emph{\`a la Hopf} which can be copied verbatim from the proof of \cite[Proposition 4.6]{Al1} (which is one of the main points of that paper).

 \begin{proposition} Let $(M,\F)$ be a closed foliated manifold endowed with a negatively curved leafwise metric.
 Let $\A$ be a good foliated atlas for $\F$, $\TT$ an associated complete transversal, and $\widehat{\A}$ be the lifted atlas via the basepoint projection.
 Then